 There’s heart in everything we do – which is especially true of our senior health services in Fort Worth, TX.
-Our healthy living community is built around independent living – meaning we’re encouraging and supporting the independence of residents as they seek fulfillment.
+Our continuing care retirement community is built around independent living – meaning we’re encouraging and supporting the independence of residents as they seek fulfillment.
 But if a time comes when a resident could use a hand in handling health and aging, we provide priority access to multiple levels of Assisted Living – often delivering it in the resident’s apartment – and we help that individual find what he or she needs to maintain as much independence as possible.
 Specialized Memory Support is also available, for those who have Alzheimer’s or other age-related dementia.
 And for those whose surgery, illness or accident has presented them with a need for rehabilitation, we provide physical, occupational and speech therapies with our Outpatient Rehab Therapy Services.

 Health Services FAQ

 The traditional CCRC (continuing care retirement community) is an integrated community of services anchored in Independent Living.
 If residents’ health declines, they can move through the additional levels of living to meet their changing needs – into Assisted Living, for example, for assistance with the tasks of daily life or even Memory Support, when individuals develop Alzheimer’s Disease or other forms of age-related dementia.
 The continuum of care in a CCRC is designed to keep residents within the community as long as possible, where their social network will continue to sustain their well-being.

 For those who can still live independently but need extra assistance with activities of daily living such as taking medication, bathing, dressing, meals, housekeeping, transportation and other everyday needs – Assisted Living may be just what’s needed.
 Designed to maintain a person’s important sense of independence, Assisted Living offers the resident a team of nurses and other caregivers who are accessible 24/7.